jensaymoo/RoslynMcp/README.md

 - `reviewMode` (optional): Review ranking mode.
 Use 'default' for the existing stream or 'conservative' to suppress lightweight style/trivia noise when stronger issues are present.

-### `format_document`

-Use this tool when you need to format exactly one C# source file in the loaded solution using the solution's current formatting and style settings.
-Returns whether formatting changes were applied and persisted.

-Parameters:
-- `path` (required): The path to the C# source file to format.
-The file must be part of the currently loaded solution.

-## Usage Notes

-- For automation, prefer `projectPath` over `projectName` and `projectId`. `projectPath` is the canonical stable project selector.
-- Treat `projectId` as workspace-snapshot-local metadata from the current `load_solution` result.
-Refresh it after reloads, or avoid it in durable automation.
-- For interactive exploration, `understand_codebase`, `list_types`, and `trace_call_flow` prioritize hand-written source and filter generated/intermediate artifacts such as `obj/`, `bin/`, `.g.cs`, and similar files by default.

 ### `rename_symbol`

 Use this tool when you need to rename a symbol (type, method, property, field, parameter, local variable, etc.) across the entire solution.
 This performs a safe refactoring that updates all references to the symbol.
 Returns the list of changed files.